alternistom/webdl/README.md

 4. Now this Network tab shows the traffic between the website and your computer

+5. You will have to try out these substeps to determine which livestream the page is doing

+### A) m3u8

-5. There will be a small textbox on the left you have to enter m3u8 into it and one result will remain
+5A.
+There will be a small textbox on the left you have to enter m3u8 into it and one result will remain

-6. Click on it this will bring up a new window in the right
+6A.
+Click on it this will bring up a new window in the right

-7. Click on the new windows's Header tab and copy the Request URL
+7A.
+Click on the new windows's Header tab and copy the Request URL

-8. Succes, now you have the stream link!
+8A.
+Succes, now you have the stream link!

-## Usage
+## 3) Usage

 1. In the folder where the four .exe files are (youtube-dl, ffmpeg, ffplay, ffprobe) hold Shift and right click